sonargraph/sonargraph-build-batch/README.md

 # sonargraph-build-batch
-Code to execute Sonargraph-Build for advanced analysis

-This code demonstrates how Sonargraph-Build can be executed for a series of different versions of a system.
+This code demonstrates how Sonargraph-Build, the headless version of [Sonargraph](https://www.hello2morrow.com/) can be executed for a series of different versions of a system.
 The generated XML reports and snapshots are persisted to disk and uploaded to an instance of Sonargraph-Enterprise, where graphs are displayed for metrics.